yashsinha1611/sfdocs_Build_AI/docs/Log_management/feature_extraction.md

 Feature Extraction allows processing of unstructured logs and enhances it by adding metadata extracted from the log.
 Using simple queries, search for specific information and store them in different variables that can then be used in dashboards and log search.

 This is especially useful in cases where required data is not part of a structured key:value pair and instead the data is part of a message or any log line.
 Multiple Feature Extraction operations can be setup and run in parallel on various types of logs.
-These